luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 ## Next Steps

-> The progressive web app is a great way for customers to view Disciplined Agile content in a new way
+**The progressive web app is a great way for customers to view Disciplined Agile content in a new way.**

 - Create a better on-boarding experience
 - Better UI affordances